Are you stopping at St. Croix on a Caribbean cruise? Rainbow Beach is close to the cruise port in Frederiksted.

 We arrived at Rainbow Beach soon after the cruise ship docked in the morning and enjoyed its uncrowded beauty for a couple of hours before many other passengers and locals began to arrive.
 We rented two beach chairs and settled in for a day of sunning and swimming, reading and relaxing.

 One of the reasons we chose Rainbow Beach was that it offers both a sandy beach and rocky snorkeling areas, which are not always found in the same place.
 We brought our own snorkel gear and paddled among the rocks looking for tropical fish.
 Unfortunately, we didn’t see much.
-The water was cloudy and a little rough, and overall, the snorkeling was not nearly as good as we have experienced in Tobago, Cozumel and Roatan.
+The water was cloudy and a little rough, and overall, the snorkeling was not nearly as good as we have experienced in other places.
+It was still fun, though.

-We ordered a couple of soft drinks from the bar, but when we saw that the cheeseburgers were $10 each, we decided to go back to the ship for a late lunch.
+We ordered a couple of soft drinks from the bar, but decided eat late lunch on board our ship.
 By that time, the sun had become intense and the beach was crowded, so we were ready to go.
 The shuttle picked us up within a few minutes and we enjoyed the scenery as it picked up another passenger before returning to the dock.

 After lunch, we had just enough time to explore the shops and streets of Frederiksted, near the cruise ship dock.
 Christiansted is the larger city on St. Croix and is located about 20 minutes from the port by taxi.
 It offers tourists a larger assortment of activities, shops, and restaurants.